BPLIM/Workshops/ExternalServer/External_Server_Manual.md

       `tail --f logcrc_may21.log`

  It allows you to see an updated version of the last lines of the log;
- *i.e.*, it updates each time the log is changed by Stata.
+ *i.e.*, it updates each time Stata changes the log.
 A key advantage of tail is that it does not interfere with the log file, namely, it does not write over it.